Coulomb gas and the Grunsky operator on a Jordan domain with corners: Preliminaries

-where $S$ is as in \eqref{NS-symplectic}. \end{lemma} \begin{rem} The proof of Lemma~\ref{lem:Penergy-Dirichlet} shows that Pomerenke's equation \eqref{Peq} can be interpreted in terms of a particular boundary value problem of Hilbert type: Given a sufficiently regular Jordan domain $D$ ($\partial D$ being Weil-Petersson is enough) and $u \in H^{1/2}(\T)$, find a function $H$ holomorphic in $D$ with finite Dirichlet energy such that $\Re H \circ g = u$. \end{rem} \begin{rem} In a smooth setting, another approach to Lemma~\ref{lem:Penergy-Dirichlet} uses a representation of the operator $\mathcal{K}$ in terms of layer potentials and the Neumann jump operator (see \cite{CoJo, WiZa}).
+This completes the proof. \end{proof} \begin{rem} In a smooth setting, another approach to Lemma~\ref{lem:Penergy-Dirichlet} uses a representation of the operator $\mathcal{K}$ in terms of layer potentials and the Neumann jump operator (see \cite{CoJo, WiZa}).
 While that approach is arguably more geometrically transparent, working with Fourier series allows a short proof for the statement in optimal regularity. \end{rem} We finally give a lemma that expresses the Fekete-Pommerenke energy directly in terms of the Grunsky operator instead of the operator $\mathcal{K}$.
-This formula is the starting point for the proof of Theorem \ref{Thm:PommEn}. \begin{lemma} Suppse $\eta$ is a Weil-Petersson quasicircle of unit capacity.
+This formula is the starting point for the proof of Theorem \ref{Thm:PommEn}. \begin{lemma} Suppose $\eta$ is a Weil-Petersson quasicircle.
 Then

 \end{lemma}